Pilot phase: CAIM is under construction. Records are provisional, based on public sources, and have not yet been peer-reviewed. Feedback welcome.

 Active Confidence: medium Potential: Significant

-AI in Government Automated Decision-Making Without Transparency
+AI in Canadian Government Automated Decision-Making

 Public ServicesImmigrationSocial Services